-CICAD notes that Belize collects and uses evidence as a basis for formulating and updating national drug policies and strategies.
-Additionally, CICAD observes the involvement of a relevant actor in the development, implementation, evaluation, and updating of national drug policies and/or strategies; however, the Interior Ministry, Justice Ministry, Education Ministry, Regional and or local government, scientific community/academia, civil society, and the private sector are not involved.
-CICAD notes that the country has not delegated responsibilities on drug issues to local/sub-national governments to implement concrete actions related to drug policies and/or strategies.
-However, the national drug authority has, in its central structure, an office or operational unit to promote, coordinate, train, and provide technical support to local/subnational governments or agencies on drug-related issues.
-Moreover, the national drug authority has coordinators, offices, or representatives in the sub-national or local territories, as part of a decentralized operational and coordination structure at the local level to respond to the drug problem.
-However, Belize does not have a specific and ongoing mechanism or program to transfer funds or finance drug initiatives or projects carried out by municipalities or local governments.
-CICAD observes that the country does not engage private sector entities in the healthcare area to develop innovative approaches in the implementation of drug policies or exchange information and best practices.
-Additionally, CICAD notes that Belize does not take into account the OAS 2020 Hemispheric Drug Strategy and its corresponding Plan of Action to formulate or update national drug policies and/or strategies.
-Moreover, these policies and/or strategies do not take into account the UN 2030 Agenda for Sustainable Development.
-CICAD observes that the country's national drug policies and strategies do not take into account the human rights approach, the gender perspective, or the social inclusion approach.
-Additionally, CICAD notes that Belize does not have the necessary resources to implement drug policies and programs.
+CICAD notes that Antigua and Barbuda collects and uses evidence as a basis for formulating and updating national drug policies and strategies.
+Additionally, CICAD observes the involvement of relevant actors from the priority areas in the development, implementation, evaluation, and update of national drug policies and strategies.
+CICAD notes that the country does not have subnational/local governments; therefore, the priority action to promote sub-national management of drug policies between sub-national and national agencies is not applicable to the country.
+CICAD notes that Antigua and Barbuda does not engage private sector entities in the healthcare area to develop innovative approaches in the implementation of drug policies and exchange information and best practices.
+CICAD observes that the country takes into account the OAS 2020 Hemispheric Drug Strategy and its corresponding Plan of Action to formulate or update national drug policies and strategies.
+However, these policies and strategies do not take into account the UN 2030 Agenda for Sustainable Development.
+Also, CICAD notes that the country's national drug policies and strategies take into account the human rights approach, the gender perspective, but not the social inclusion approach.
+Additionally, CICAD observes that Antigua and Barbuda does not have the necessary resources to implement drug policies and programs.